weli01/BScProjectPythonScript/stage1/README.md

 For producing the MCP and MTS glow curves.

-_Note_: In the CSV files, each crystal has 3 rows of data, that is, for the measured counts, measured temperature and set temperature.
+_Note_: In the CSV files of the glow curves' data, each crystal has 3 rows of data, that is, for the measured counts, measured temperature and set temperature.